TheRocketLab/react-native-toggle/README.md

 Please note, the customFont prop accepts a string that should exactly match the name of the font that you've imported into your project.
 Font names often include spaces and are case sensitive.

-How to Import a Font into Your Project
-You will have to import and link your custom font files in your project manually as per the standard React Native process.
-Please refer to the official React Native documentation on how to use custom fonts for detailed steps.

 Remember, our Toggle component does not ship with any font files due to licensing restrictions, so it's the user's responsibility to handle the importing and linking of any font files they wish to use.

 # Examples: